mp-web3/rust-complete-dev-guide/README.md

 #### **Option 3**: spread code out among separate files in a new folder

 > Most appropriate when you have a large module
+> Every file and folder makes its own separate module

 _example_